Supreme Court appears divided over Purdue Pharma bankruptcy deal

 “The point of this proceeding is not to make the life as difficult as possible for the Sacklers,” responded Garre.
 “It’s to maximize recovery and fairly and equitably distribute it to the victims.”

-The reorganization plan would have Purdue Pharma cease to exist.
-The contributions from the Sacklers and the company’s remaining assets would be used to pay victims and fund efforts to combat the opioid crisis.

-Currently, however, the bankruptcy deal is on hold under an emergency ruling from the Supreme Court.
-That pause remains in place until the justices’ final decision.
+Currently, the bankruptcy deal is on hold under an emergency ruling from the Supreme Court.
+The pause will remain in place until the justices’ final decision.

+The settlement’s consummation would mark a major milestone in the litigation over the nation’s opioid epidemic.
+Nearly 645,000 people died from overdoses involving an opioid between 1999 and 2021, according to the Centers for Disease Control and Prevention.

+Under the deal’s terms, Purdue Pharma would transform into a public-benefit company dedicated to opioid abatement.
+The Sacklers’ contributions and other assets would be used to pay victims and fund those efforts.

 Outside the Supreme Court building Monday, a few dozen protesters gathered in opposition to allowing the deal to move forward, chanting “Sackler money, blood money,” as some held signs remembering opioid victims.